-The vast majority of students from the main school move into the Sixth Form at Kendrick School.
+The majority of students from the main school move into the Sixth Form at Kendrick School.
 This is the appropriate place for most students to continue their education in the supportive environment with which they are familiar, and with the excellent teaching staff that they already know.
-However, we do have an admission process that our "existing" students must follow, including completing an options form and meeting with a member of senior staff to decide if Kendrick is indeed the correct option for that student.
+However, we do have an admission process that our "existing" students must follow, including completing an options form and meeting with a member of senior staff to discuss their application.
 The discussion will focus on subject options, higher education aspirations, extra-curricular interests to be followed in the Sixth Form and so on.
-Kendrick School students will be asked to confirm their intention to remain at Kendrick by Friday 26th March 2021.
+Kendrick School students will be asked to confirm their intention to remain at Kendrick by Friday 15th March 2024.